rflandau/Orv/implementations/slims/PACKETS.md

 ## STATUS

 Used by clients and tests to fetch information about the current state of the receiver VK.
-STATUS can recur up the tree up to hop limit times or until it hits root, whichever is sooner.
+STATUS can recur up the tree up to *hop limit* times or until it hits root, whichever is sooner.
+If hop limit is 0 or 1, requests will be halted at the first VK.

-### Payload

-1. *hop limit*: (OPTIONAL) number of hops to walk up the tree.
-0, 1, and omitted all cause the request to be halted at the first VK.
+STATUS does not have a payload.

 ## STATUS_RESP